 One of the greatest challenges that originates from working remotely is the fact that the natural cues that we have in person are now filtered.

-This, combined with the fact that there will be a varying degrees of uncertainty, fear and mistrust within teams presents a real challenge.
+This, combined with the fact that there will be varying degrees of uncertainty, fear and mistrust within teams presents a real challenge.

 For this reason, leaders must BE adaptable, they must BE empathetic, they must BE team players and they must BE willing to show vulnerability because together, these play an important role in creating the environment that would encourage conversations, improve collaboration and develop trust, hence increasing the levels of psychological safety that every individual should feel on the team.
 One important note is that even though trust may exist between individuals, psychological safety involves the entire team.
 It creates the thinking that we are all in this together.

-Leadership defines culture, and if leaders want to create a culture of accountability, then it starts with the them.
-Having the right conversations and developing psychological safety can do a a lot to motivate employees but even with optimal amounts of motivation, there must be accountability.
-This is an uncomfortable word for many but it matters because of the universal truth that “what gets measured gets fixed.”
+Leadership defines culture, and if leaders want to create a culture of accountability, then it starts with them.
+Having the right conversations and developing psychological safety can do a lot to motivate employees but even with optimal amounts of motivation, there must be accountability.
+This, unfortunately, is an uncomfortable word for many but it matters because of the universal truth that “what gets measured gets fixed.”
 When working remotely, you can’t actually see the behaviors but the fact that people are delivering on their commitments will infer qualities of their behaviors.